Brooklyn couple shaken after seeing rat emerge from bathroom sink drain

 Newer buildings and updated systems, on the other hand, combat rodents by using PVC plumbing.

-While some would’ve started packing their bags, Finkel and Goulet say they’re just going to keep the sink hole cover on for now.
+While some would’ve started packing their bags, Finkel and Goulet said they’re just going to keep the sink hole cover on for now.

-“You know it’s a trade-off for living in the city,” Goulet said.
-“Occasionally you see a rat and for us it just happened to be in our bathroom.”
+“You know, it’s a trade-off for living in the city,” Goulet said.
+“Occasionally, you see a rat and for us it just happened to be in our bathroom.”